 |Requirement||What we're looking for|

-It is essential to be able to communicate effectively with women, their families and the multidisciplinary team.
+Health or care experience to demonstrate an insight into the professional values and behaviours associated with health and care environments is required.
+It is essential for student midwives to be able to communicate effectively with women, their families and the multidisciplinary team.

 £9,250 per year

 By studying on this programme, you are eligible for a Tuition Fee Loan of up to £9,250.
 The loan will support your studies and enable you to start a rewarding career in healthcare.

 All new and continuing nursing and allied health students on pre-registration courses will also receive a grant of at least £5,000 per year that is not means-tested and will not have to be repaid.
 This is provided through the NHS Learning Support Fund (LSF) and is not managed by the University.
 Please check with the LSF for residency requirements and eligibility criteria.

 - A training grant of £5,000 per academic year